fixie-ai/ai-jsx/docs/brand-new.md

 A collection of docs is called a "corpus".

 In the simple case, your docs are easy to find, because you have a hardcoded list of them.
 (For instance, you're building an AI app to answer questions for your company's customer support, and you have a fixed set of support docs you can download on a cadence.)
-To do this, you can just write a simple script
+You can fetch your docs with a simple script, and you can probably get GPT-4 to write the script for you.

 In the harder case, you need a crawler.
-(For instance, you want to traverse numerous websites, follow links, etc.)
+(For instance, you want to traverse numerous websites, follow links, etc.) If you use [Fixie](https://fixie.ai/), this is [handled for you](https://docs.fixie.ai/document-qa/).
+You can provide a URL pattern like `https://my-site.com/help/*`, and Fixie handles the rest.

+### Ingest the Docs

+Now that you have the doc contents, you may need to transform them to be useful for the model.

+In the simplest case, no transformation is necessary.
+However, transformation will be helpful if:

+1. A single doc is longer than the context window.
+1. A single doc talks about many different topics, and could confuse the model if we give it the whole thing at once.
+1. The docs are some non-text format (PDF, Word doc, CSV, YouTube video that needs to be transcribed, etc).

+To address points (1) and (2), we use a process called **chunking**, where you split the document into chunks.
+The simplest possible chunking is just cutting it into appropriately-sized strings.
+A more sophisticated chunking will be content aware, and try to produce semantically-related chunks.
+(So, you'd rather each chunk be a paragraph that talks about a single topic, rather than just cutting your string into 100 pieces and having each piece randomly cut off in the middle of a sentence.)

+To address point (3), you want to find a loader that can parse text out of your files.

+If you use [Fixie](https://fixie.ai/), all three of these points are handled for you.

+### Pick the Right Docs to Show

+In the simplest case, your context window is long enough to put every doc in the prompt every time,

 ## Semantic Similarity ("Embeddings")

 ## Recommended Dev Workflow

+Start with the best model and work your way down.

 ## What about fine tuning?